 Daytona State College is an Equal Opportunity Institution

-Daytona State College prohibits discrimination and provides equal opportunity in employment and education services to all individuals without regard to age, ancestry, belief, color, disability, ethnicity, genetic information, gender, marital status, national origin, political affiliation, pregnancy, race, religion, sex, sexual orientation/transistion or veteran status.
-Our pledge covers recruitment, admission, registration, financial help, counseling, advising, course offerings, educational resources, facilities, extracurricular programs, health services, athletics, employment and its privileges and benefits.
-Contact the Office of Equity and Inclusion for information.
+Daytona State College prohibits discrimination and provides equal access, equal educational opportunity and equal employment opportunity to all persons regardless of age, color, disability, ethnicity, genetic information, gender, marital status, national origin, political affiliation, pregnancy, race, religion, sex, sexual orientation and veteran status.

 Policy on Sexual Harassment